laramirezmancill0207/Game-Password-Manager/README.md

  User data is stored using bcrypt encryption methods

-Visual studio and mysql server must be properly set up in order to be able to run this program libraries that must be installed on VS: QMYSQL connector, qopengl, qt
+Visual studio and mysql server must be properly set up in order to be able to run this program libraries that must be installed on VS: QMYSQL connector, qt

 Install Instructions:
 openSSL win64 may need to be installed